maje91/colex/README.md

 If the final expression is _not_ a reduction, it can be _collected_.
 By this, we mean that the expression is evaluated and put into another collection, which we refer to as an _output_.
-All expressions are lazily applied and compiles down to optimal for loops*.
+All expressions are lazily applied and compile down to optimal for loops*.
 This is a work in progress, and I'll add functionality as I need it for other projects.